Curve Balls Sweet Spot / Corked Bats / Questec-MLB Zone Evaluation

 Because wood has been removed from the bat and (possibly) replaced by some substance with a smaller density than wood, the bat is lighter by 1-2 oz., depending on the dimensions of the cavity and the density of the filling substance.
 Not only is the bat lighter, but the center of gravity, or balance point, of the bat moves closer to the hands.
 This means that the “swing weight” of the bat is also reduced.
 In technical physics language, the moment of inertia (MOI) of the bat about the knob is reduced for a corked bat.
 You can think of the MOI as the "rotational inertia" of the bat.
 Just like the "inertia" or mass of an object measures the resistance of the object to a change in its translational motion, the rotational inertia measures the resistance to a change in its rotational motion.
 The effect is easy to understand: It is much easier to swing something when the weight is concentrated closer to your hands (smaller MOI) than when it is concentrated far from your hands (larger MOI).
 You can try such an experiment yourself.
 Simply take a bat by the handle and swing try to rotate it rapidly.
 Then turn the bat around, holding the barrel, and try doing the same thing.
 You should find that it is easier to rotate it in the second case.
 Therefore, a batter can often get a higher bat speed with a corked bat than with a comparable bat that has not been corked.
 All other things being equal, a higher swing speed gives rise to a higher hit ball speed and greater distance on a long fly ball.
 Of course, all other things are not equal, and the reduced mass in the barrel produces a less effective collision, as we shall see in the next section.

 An additional effect is that the lighter weight and smaller swing weight also lead to better bat control, which has a beneficial effect for a contact-type hitter, who is just trying to meet the ball squarely rather than get the highest batted ball speed.
 The batter can accelerate the bat to high speed more quickly with a corked bat, allowing the batter to react to the pitch more quickly, wait longer before committing on the swing, and more easily change in mid-swing.
 As has been pointed out by Bob Adair in his book, a batter can achieve the same effect legally by choking up on the bat or by using a lighter (and therefore probably shorter) bat.
 Of course, there are reasons one might not want to either choke up or use a shorter bat, especially in situations where you need to protect the outside part of the plate.
 In such a situation, a corked bat can provide a definite advantage.
 Many fast-pitch softball players take the issue of bat control to the extreme.
+This is why regulation softball bats are so important.
 The fast-pitch game heavily favors the pitcher, so a batter is often more interested in making good contact than in swinging for the fences.
 These batters use very light bats—25 oz. or less-- to improve bat control and reaction time.
 Since they are using primarily aluminum bats, they can achieve low weight with no cost in length.

 The efficiency of the bat in transferring energy to the ball in part depends on the weight of the part of the bat near the impact point of the ball.
 For a given bat speed, a heavier bat will produce a higher hit ball speed than a lighter bat.
 That is why the head of a golf driver is heavier than that of an iron: you want to drive the ball further.
 By reducing the weight at the barrel end of the bat, the efficiency of the bat is reduced, giving rise to a reduced hit ball speed and less distance on a long fly ball.
 This is the downside of using a corked bat.